 Picture this: You just got out of a 7 p.m. hot yoga class and your good intentions to cook up a healthy meal now feels like a massive undertaking.
 With your energy zapped, you think about zapping your dinner, too.
 But consider this first: "Frozen meals are notoriously high in sodium.
 Sodium contributes to water retention and an overall 'puffy,' aged appearance," shares Kayleen St. John, RD at Natural Gourmet Institute, a health-supportive cooking school in New York City.
 Too tired to cook?
 Try one of these top meal delivery services for every eating plan instead.

-We hate to be the bearer of bad news, but how many times must we urge you to step way from the bakery case at the grocery store?
+We hate to be the bearer of bad news, but how many times must we urge you to step away from the bakery case at the grocery store?
 "Baked goods and other sweets are often rich in added sugars and fat, which can lead to weight gain and poor dental health," says Alexandra Miller, RDN, LDN, Corporate Dietitian at Medifast.
 "Sugar promotes an unhealthy microbiome and it is also pro-inflammatory.
 All of these characteristics can accelerate the aging process," she elaborates.
-To satisfy your sweet tooth while staying on track with your weight loss efforts, try one of these 23 Incredible Tea-Based Dessert Recipes!
+To satisfy your sweet tooth while staying on track with your weight loss efforts, try one of these tea-based dessert recipes!

 Pour some sugar…down the drain.
-"While there have been countless studies arguing back and forth on whether or not sugar can cause breakouts, the case remains that sugar is simply harmful to your body as a whole," states Dr. Taz.
-“Sugar causes inflammation, which is a major inhibitor to having clear, beautiful skin.
+"While there have been countless studies arguing back and forth on whether or not sugar can cause breakouts, the case remains that sugar is simply harmful to your body as a whole," states Dr. Tasneem Bhatia, MD, also known as "Dr.Taz," a weight loss expert and author of What Doctors Eat and The 21-Day Belly Fix.
+"Sugar causes inflammation, which is a major inhibitor to having clear, beautiful skin.
 To make matters worse, sugar also damages collagen and elastin, which keeps the skin looking soft and supple."
-Sure, the stuff might be tempting, but try any of these 25 foods to help you never feel old, and we promise that the healthy high will last longer than any temporary sugar rush.
+Sure, the stuff might be tempting, but try any of these foods to help you never feel old, and we promise that the healthy high will last longer than any temporary sugar rush.

 High Glycemic Index Carbs

 Pasta aficionados, you might want to start swirling zucchini strands on your fork.
 "Foods such as bagels, oatmeal, pretzels, pasta, and cereal, have been proven to accelerate the skin's aging process and wreak havoc on the skin, causing acne and rosacea," shares Dr. Taz.
 "Even the self-proclaimed 'healthy' cereals with whole grains, which are lower in glycemic index, can be stocked full of wrinkle-inducing glucose."
-If you adore pasta, be sure to check out these Ultimate Pasta Tips to Stay Skinny.
+If you adore pasta, be sure to check out these tips to eat pasta and still lose weight.

 Your skin just urgently texted: Please defriend that jerk the salt shaker.
 And its posse of high-sodium prepared foods, for that matter.
 "Foods that are high in sodium cause you to retain water and feel bloated.
-The water retention can make the skin look puffy and tired," comments Orlick Levy.
+The water retention can make the skin look puffy and tired," comments Deborah Orlick Levy, MS, RD, Carrington Farms health and nutrition consultant.
 Dr. Taz also adds that "[High salt foods] trigger dehydration and some early studies show it damages DNA, shortening telomeres and accelerating aging."
-These 24 Ways to Shrink Your Belly in 24 Hours can't reverse aging, but they'll at least help you de-puff, fast.
+These ways to shrink your belly in 24 hours can't reverse aging, but they'll at least help you de-puff, fast.

-Corn dogs, elephant ears, onion rings, deep-fried Snickers…it’s obvious why these not-real-food fair foods are terrible for you, but we'll hone in on the deep-fried part: "When we deep fry foods, we expose the oil and fat to extremely high temperatures.
+Skip the drive-thru.
+It may obvious why french fries are terrible for you, but we'll hone in on the deep-fried part: "When we deep fry foods, we expose the oil and fat to extremely high temperatures.
 When this happens, free radicals, the primary culprit in aging, are formed," offers Hayim.
 "These foods not only cause damage to our waistlines but to our organs and insides as well."
 Eeek!
-Better clue yourself into more waist-widening things with these 40 Habits That Make You Sick and Fat.
+Better clue yourself into more waist-widening things with these habits that make you fat.

 Fried Fast Food